-Magnificent Art Nouveau Mosaics as an Inspiration
+Magnificent Nouveau Mosaic Art as an Inspiration

 The turn of the 20th century brought a number of new ideas and movements in the arts, some conceptual, some aesthetic.
 A group of European artists gathered around the idea that the traditional hierarchy of arts was obsolete and that craft and applied arts deserved more attention devised a new decorative movement.
 Art Nouveau, also known as Secession in Austria, Jugendstil in Germany or Glasgow Style in the UK, was an absolute hit in the early 1900s, introducing new visual solutions in architecture, interior design, and art.
 Art Nouveau artists were inspired by organic and geometric linear forms set in sophisticated proportions, as they created some of the most memorable flowing and floral patterns, elegant figures or romanticized heroic scenes.
 The palette of Art Nouveau expelled strong color by exchanging them for a range of rich pastels that complemented the schemes perfectly.
 Showing such a great decorative potential, it’s no wonder that Art Nouveau produced some of the most creative buildings of the early 20th century, establishing the idea of total design.
 To this date, Art Nouveau visuals continue to inspire artists and designers, growing its way into the modern solutions for the interior or product design.

 Although mosaics have always served as decorative images along with their religious, political or other purposes, they are relatively rare in Art Nouveau.
 When we look at the characteristic designs of the era, we find novelties in architecture, furniture, and jewelry design as well as in sculpture and painting.
-However, there are only several artists that used mosaic actively as a method.
+However, there are only several artists that used mosaic art actively as a method.
 Perhaps the reason was the cost of this luxurious technique or the thriving of ceramic art and tile design of the time, but mosaic art remained the privilege of the most successful creatives of Art Nouveau.

-Today, the situation is very different, because commissioning a mosaic for home is not reserved for the wealthiest alone.
+Today, the situation is very different, because commissioning a mosaic art for home is not reserved for the wealthiest alone.
 Looking for inspiration in the works of the most famous Art Nouveau artists, we found many solutions applicable in the contemporary space, but it’s fair to say that any image these imaginative aesthetes invented could be translated into the language of tiles.

 Perhaps the most prolific creator of mosaics at the turn of the century was American artist and businessman, Louis Comfort Tiffany.
-He is known for creating one of the most famous empires in design and luxury decoration, but the essence of his work was always mosaic.
+He is known for creating one of the most famous empires in design and luxury decoration, but the essence of his work was always mosaic art.
 The main material he used in their creation was colored glass, a signature found in other Tiffany designed objects such as lamps or vessels.
-A well-read and traveled man, he found inspiration for his mosaic work in different cultures he had seen and especially in nature.
-His dedication to horticulture and landscape architecture is reflected in his glass mosaic work, especially in his monumental masterpiece The Dream Garden, created for Curtis Publishing Company in Philadelphia in 1916.
-Composed out of thousands of colored glass tesserae, the mural mosaic is 16’ high and 50’ wide, and it represents a harmonious arcadian scene, typical of the era.
+A well-read and traveled man, he found inspiration for his mosaic artwork in different cultures he had seen and especially in nature.
+His dedication to horticulture and landscape architecture is reflected in his glass mosaic artwork, especially in his monumental masterpiece The Dream Garden, created for Curtis Publishing Company in Philadelphia in 1916.
+Composed out of thousands of colored glass tesserae, the mosaic murals is 16’ high and 50’ wide, and it represents a harmonious arcadian scene, typical of the era.

 Other Tiffany’s designs are still very popular, carrying the spirit of the American classic, but the Dream Garden shows true forward thinking in the spirit of the new style, something that could be interpreted well in a contemporary space.